 Professional caregivers are a distinctive breed.

 People who choose caregiving as a profession are accountable for other people’s care and well-being.
 A prerequisite for choosing this profession is they must be sensitive to the needs of others and possess a nurturing and caring nature.
 Professional caregivers are trained to not only work with patients but also provide support and information to patient families.
-Generally, caregivers are nurses working in hospitals, nursing homes, memory care units or other elder or senior care facilities or providing services in home health and hospice care settings.
+Generally, caregivers are nurses working in hospitals, nursing homes, memory care units, or other elder or senior care facilities or providing services in home health and hospice care settings.
 While this blog focuses on elder care there are many caregivers who tend to the needs of pediatric patients.

 While training is required to satisfy work demands, professional caregivers also need to possess other inherent characteristics and qualities that allow them to conduct work tasks with compassion.